 \section{Generalization to special Gaussian processes}

-In this section, we develop a general framework for series expansion of special classes of Gaussian processes.
-For all these classes, we prove almost sure uniform convergence and give the corresponding rate of convergence.
-The question of rate-optimality of the presented series expansions is beyond the scope of this paper.
-We refer the reader to Proposition 4 in \cite{PG} that gives some hints on rate-optimality.
+In this section, we develop a general framework for series expansions of special Gaussian processes.
+For these processes, we prove almost sure uniform convergence and give the corresponding rate of convergence.
+The question of rate-optimality of the presented series expansions is left for further research.
+We refer the reader to Proposition 4 in \citep{PG} that gives some hints on rate-optimality of our constructions.

 The next theorem generalizes the case of fBm.
 We derive a series expansion for a class of Gaussian processes with stationary increments.
 Let $\gamma$ be a function satisfying $(\star)$ for some $\delta \in [0,1)$, and let $X$ be a centered Gaussian process.
 We say that $X$ is a Gaussian process of type $(A)$, if it is characterized by the following covariance structure